swiftraccoon/sdrtrunk-rdio-api/SECURITY.md

 ## Reporting a Vulnerability

-We take the security of RdioCallsAPI seriously.
+We take the security of sdrtrunk-rdio-api seriously.
 If you believe you have found a security vulnerability, please report it responsibly.

 ### Please do NOT